Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Abstract

 \section{Abstract}

-We consider a panel data analysis to examine the heterogeneity in treatment effects with respect to a pre-treatment covariate of interest in the staggered difference-in-differences setting of \cite{callaway2021difference}.
+We consider a panel data analysis to examine the heterogeneity in treatment effects with respect to groups, periods, and a pre-treatment covariate of interest in the staggered difference-in-differences setting of \cite{callaway2021difference}.
 Under standard identification conditions, a doubly robust estimand conditional on the covariate identifies the group-time conditional average treatment effect given the covariate.
 Focusing on the case of a continuous covariate, we propose a three-step estimation procedure based on nonparametric local polynomial regressions and parametric estimation methods.
-Using uniformly valid distributional approximation results for empirical processes and multiplier bootstrapping, we develop doubly robust inference methods to construct uniform confidence bands for the group-time conditional average treatment effect function.
-The accompanying R package {\ttfamily \href{https://tkhdyanagi.github.io/didhetero/}{didhetero}} allows for easy implementation of the proposed methods.
+Using uniformly valid distributional approximation results for empirical processes and weighted/multiplier bootstrapping, we develop doubly robust inference methods to construct uniform confidence bands for the group-time conditional average treatment effect function and a variety of useful summary parameters.
+The accompanying R package {\ttfamily \href{https://tkhdyanagi.github.io/didhetero/}{didhetero}} allows for easy implementation of our methods.

-\textbf{Keywords}: difference-in-differences, dynamic treatment effects, event study, treatment effect heterogeneity, panel data
+{\it Keywords:} difference-in-differences, dynamic treatment effects, event study, treatment effect heterogeneity, panel data